-- The requirements for park provision throughout the DCP area are set out in the .1 DCP and the MHIA and those areas of the sector to be provided as park are shown on the Proposed Plan of Subdivision (refer Figure 4).
-The estimated areas of each park type to be provided within this sector are as follows: - 5.686m^2 Linear Park - .2 Provide park enhancement works to the Linear Park in accordance with the relevant provisions of the MHIA.
+- .1 The requirements for park provision throughout the DCP area are set out in the DCP and the MHIA and those areas of the sector to be provided as park are shown on the Proposed Plan of Subdivision (refer Figure 4).
+The estimated areas of each park type to be provided within this sector are as follows: - Village/Local Park 8290m2 - .2 Provide park enhancement works to the Village and Local Park in accordance with the MHIA.